DigiPen-CS315/project-4-template/.github/PULL_REQUEST_TEMPLATE.md

 #### Tested Configuration:
 - [ ] Debug
 - [ ] Release
+- [ ] RelWithDebInfo
+- [ ] MinSizeRel

 #### Tested Scenarios:
 - [ ] For each of the 12 scenarios, my memory debugger detects appropriate issues and passes all tests.
+If not, describe the issues you had.

 ## Checklist:
 - [ ] I have performed a self-review of my own code